 We used the Kaplan-Meier estimator to assess unadjusted cumulative survival.

-Further analysis were based on logistic regression since no censoring occurred within the 90 day study period.
+Further analyses were based on logistic regression since no censoring occurred within the 90 day study period.
 We used a modelling procedure described by Guo et al. (2015) as a bootstrap ranking procedure with a logistic least absolute shrinkage and selection operator (LASSO) model.
 Numeric variables (age and BMI) were normalized before modelling to have mean = 0 and standard deviation = 1.
 1,000 bootstrap samples were drawn from the initial data set (Austin and Tu 2004).
 We used 10-fold cross validation for every bootstrap sample with a broad range of potential penalty values (λ:s) in a logistic LASSO model.
 We then only kept λ:s minimizing the mean cross-validated deviances in each sample.
 Those λ:s were used to estimate model coefficients for each potential predictor.
 Absolute values from those estimates were used as a measure of variable importance.
 Piece-wise linear regression was then used to detect a break point where a significant drop in variable importance were observed.
 Potential predictors with variable importance above this break point were considered important and kept as model candidates.
 The whole process was repeated ten times.

 Covariates that were selected each of the ten times were used in a main effects model of multivariable logistic regression without penalty, and without pre-normalization of numeric variables.
 We will call this model “BRL all”, where BRL stands for bootstrap ranking LASSO.
 A similar model, including any variable selected at least one out of ten times will be called “BRL any”.
 Univariable models with the ASA score, CCI and ECI were used for comparison, as well as a multivariable model with age and sex.
-Each model including age where fitted three times, once with age as a main effect and twice with restricted cubic splines, either by two or three knots.
+Each model including age was fitted three times, once with age as a main effect and twice with restricted cubic splines, either by two or three knots.

 Each of those models were used to predict the probability of death within 90 days for each patient.
 Sensitivity and specificity were estimated to form receiver operating characteristic (ROC) curves and the area under those curves (AUC) were used as a measure of predicitve power.
 Models with a lower 95 % confidence limit (Delong and Carolina 1988) above 0.7, were considered good.
 Odds ratios for the model with highest AUC were estimated with 95 % confidence intervals based on interpolations of profile traces (Venables and Ripley 2002).

+We built an online web calculator using the shiny package.

 We used R version 3.6.1 (R Foundation for Statistical Computing, Vienna, Austria) with significant packages tidyverse, tidymodels, furrr and pROC.
-We build an online web calculator using the shiny package.
 All R-scripts and necessary software (but no personal data) is available as a live Binder environment (https://mybinder.org/v2/gh/eribul/thamortpred/master?urlpath=rstudio).
 A static archived version is also available at zenodo.org/XXX.
 Prepared but non-public until paper is accepted/published!

 Ethical approval